Battle of Plataea: Formations

 Konijnendijk and Bardunias argue that the helots were indeed deployed alongside the other Spartans during the final battle, and were not auxiliaries.
 They argue that the Spartan formation could not have been eight ranks deep with one hoplite in front and seven light infantry to the rear.
 They argue that such a line was 5 km long, which is not possible on Plataea's terrain.
 They also observe that the Persian Immortals could not have formed a line of similar length.
 They note that the Spartan phalanxes were eight ranks deep in only one instance in recorded history.
 They argue that the Greeks formed a defensive line during the final battle, sent small groups out to provoke the Persians into breaking their formations, and only then did they start pushing like Classical hoplite phalanxes.
 They argue that the Greeks did not form tight phalanxes, and instead kept some distance between each soldier to allow individual soldiers to attack.

 A typical Persian formation, ten ranks deep with sparabara (heavy infantry) in front, eight archers in the middle and a supervisor at the back.

 Konijnendijk and Bardunias note that the Spartans may have arranged their units according to their syssitia (meal groups).
 They argue that the Spartan line had a depth of four ranks, while some other columns on the line had greater depth, arrayed together in a "rough formation".
 They posit that the Persians lost because of overspecialization.
 They postulate that Plataea was a battle of shield walls, where the Greeks won because their shield wall was capable of movement, sending out skirmishers and moving in on their opponent.
-The Persian shield wall, on the other hand, was better for shielding archers, missileers and cavalry.
+The Persian shield wall, in contrast, was better for shielding archers, missileers and cavalry.
 They observe that the sparabara (heavy infantry) were the only Persians who could face off against the hoplites in close quarters, and when the former were defeated, the outmatched light infantry had to fight the hoplites.
 They note that the Persians could not retreat quickly, and their cavalry, which could have assaulted the Greek flanks, did not engage, perhaps because of adverse terrain.
 The battle of shield walls at Plataea, according to them, was a phase in the development of Greek combat, where it morphed from "fluid" combat in Archaic Greece into Classical hoplite phalanxes.